Lacanau’s most beautiful beaches

 Les Ecureuils beach (South beach)

 If Plage Centrale is too crowded, try Lacanau’s Plage Sud.
 Accessible by car or bike, it features duckboards on the dune and a 600-meter pedestrian promenade linking the two beaches.
-The South beach, with lifeguard surveillance from May to September, offers sanitary facilities and a bike park.
+The South Beach, with lifeguard surveillance from May to September, offers sanitary facilities and a bike park.
 Please note that pets are not allowed in summer.

 La plage Centrale, in the center of Lacanau

 Its assets?
 It is accessible to people with reduced mobility, and there are several parking lots nearby.
 A word of advice: get there as early as possible if you want to spend the day.
-It’s also ideal for beginner surfers, who can have fun on waves that are lower and hollow due to erosion.
+It’s also ideal for beginner surfers who can have fun on waves that are lower and hollow due to erosion.

-Lacanau Océan’s central beach, in the heart of the town, is lined with shops and restaurants, and is accessible by bike.
-Stairs lead up to the beach from the paid parking lots.
-Every year, this beach hosts the Caraïbos Lacanau Pro, a renowned surfing event.
-Please note that at high tide, the beach becomes smaller due to erosion.
+Lacanau Océan’s central beach, located in the heart of the town, is lined with shops and restaurants, and accessible by bike.
+Access is via stairs from the paid parking lots.
+Every year, this beach plays host to the Caraïbos Lacanau Pro, a renowned surfing event.
+At high tide, the beach becomes smaller due to erosion.
 For more space, head for the north and south beaches.
-Mickey’s Beach Club is 50 meters from the lifeguard station.
-Pets are not allowed in summer.
-What to do in Lacanau Cycling in Lacanau
+Mickey’s Beach Club is 50 metres from the lifeguard station.
+Pets are not allowed in summer.What to do in Lacanau Cycling in Lacanau

 Lacanau’s Super Sud beach